State capture: Western Balkans

 State capture in the Western Balkans has been undermining the EU enlargement process, strengthening ruling parties and weakening independent institutions and political opposition.

 For instance, through clientelist networks and loyalty-based appointments, the ruling party of Serbia, the Serbian Progressive Party, has effectively captured the state, resulting in the country losing its status as a 'free' country according to the Freedom House Index.

+Middle East

+The influence that Hezbollah in Lebanon and pro-Iran militias in Iraq exert over their respective governments has often been characterized as a form of state capture.

 South Africa

-In May 2017, a group of academics convened by Mark Swilling and including Ivor Chipkin, Lumkile Mondi, Haroon Bhorat and others, published the "Betrayal of the Promise" report, the first major study of state capture in South Africa.
+In May 2017, a group of academics convened by Mark Swilling and including Ivor Chipkin, Lumkile Mondi, Haroon Bhorat and others, published the Betrayal of the Promise report, the first major study of state capture in South Africa.
 It helped galvanise civil-society opposition to the unconstitutional developments in South African civil-society responses.
 The analysis was further developed in the book Shadow State: The Politics of State Capture written by Chipkin and Swilling.

 The 2017 book How to Steal a City details state capture within the Nelson Mandela Bay Metropolitan Municipality in South Africa during the Zuma government.